-Sometimes prescription drugs used mainly to treat depression may ease insomnia when taken in lower doses.
-Although widely used, these are not approved by the Food and Drug Administration for insomnia.
-When insomnia is secondary to depression or anxiety, antidepressants may improve both conditions at the same time.
+Sometimes prescription medicines used mainly to treat depression may ease insomnia when taken in lower doses.
+Although widely used, these are not approved by the U.S. Food and Drug Administration (FDA) for insomnia.
+When insomnia is related to depression or anxiety, these antidepressants may be added to treatment.

 - Mirtazapine (Remeron)

 Side effects of antidepressants with a sedating effect

 Antidepressants that have a sedating effect may include side effects such as:

 - Dizziness and lightheadedness

 - Dry mouth